Cardiovascular Research

 PhD student

 Rocco started his PhD in 2021 and is working on a project funded by the Dutch Heart Foundation.
 His research focuses on unraveling the intricate role played by the ZEB2 transcription factor and Zeb2 antisense long-noncoding RNA in regulating cardiac repair post-cardiac ischemia.
 Rocco employs diverse research models, including in vitro cultures, mouse models, and innovative AAV-mediated gene delivery techniques.
 Pushing the boundaries of scientific exploration, he is also pioneering cutting-edge technologies.
 These include the application of single nuclei RNA-sequencing in human cardiac tissue and the development of methodologies for culturing myocardial slices from large animals and humans.
+His research is well-received in the cardiovascular community, as he was selected multiple times to give an oral presentation during national and international conferences, including the Dutch-German Joint Meeting (DGJM) of Molecular Cardiology and the International Society of Heart Research (ISHR).
+Rocco recently won the 1st Poster Prize at the DCVA-NLHI Translational Cardiovascular Research Meeting in June 2024 in Utrecht.

 PhD student